elmarquez/four/README.md

     grunt

+Compile the library:

+    grunt compile

-Compile then serve the demo application from the localhost:
+Start a web server and serve the demo application from the localhost:

     grunt serve